plotly/dash-sample-apps/apps/dash-mapd-demo/docker/README.md

 ## Build docker image

-The docker image can be built by running following command from the project directory:
+The docker image can be built by running the following command from the project directory:
 ```
 docker build -t omnisc_db .
 ```